-If the ASTMP environment variable is not defined, Adaptive Server Anywhere places its temporary file in the /tmp/.SQLAnywhere directory.
+If an environment variable is not defined, Adaptive Server Anywhere places its temporary file in the /tmp/.SQLAnywhere directory for UNIX, and in the current directory for Windows.

 If your machine has a sufficient number of fast devices, you can gain even more performance by placing each of these files on a separate device.
 You can even divide your database into multiple dbspaces, located on separate devices.
 In such a case, group tables in the separate dbspaces so that common join operations read information from different files.